Subscription Modal Banner

 📌 CALAX Toll Fees

-While the Cavite-Laguna Expressway (CALAX) is not yet fully completed, it was partially opened in 2019 due to the influx of traffic during that year’s All Saints' and All Souls’ Days.[5]
-Currently, the open portion of CALAX links the Mamplasan Interchange in Biñan, Laguna and Santa Rosa–Tagaytay Road to the Silang East interchange in Silang, Cavite.
+While the Cavite-Laguna Expressway (CALAX) is not yet fully completed, the portion that links the Mamplasan Interchange in Biñan, Laguna, and Santa Rosa–Tagaytay Road to the Silang East interchange in Silang, Cavite is currently open.

 CALAX Toll Rates - Class 1 Vehicles